rquartararo/scoreboard-game/README.md

 Scoreboard game created using:

-- React and Typesrcipt on frontent
+- React and Typescript on frontend
 - Node.js/Express on the backend
 - MongoDB database
-- SASS and Material-UI for responsive design
+- SASS, Material-UI, and formik for responsive design and form
 - Test Driven Development using Cypress

-# To Run
+## To Run

 yarn install
 yarn dev

-# To Test
+## To Test

 yarn cypress